 - A. General Criteria - 1) Each team will be given the opportunity to either enhance its own vocational skills or provide professional training to others within the areas of focus in response to a humanitarian need. - 2) Teams must demonstrate capacity building by learning or teaching information related to one of the areas of focus and may partner with an institution, organization, corporation, or other entity approved by The Rotary Foundation. - 3) Vocational teams must have a clear purpose, proposal of intent, defined sustainable outcomes, and preparation plan. - 4) Any expenses incurred as a result of personal travel must be paid by the individual team member outside of grant funds. - 5) A single grant can be used to support one or more training teams. - 6) A committee must be appointed by the international sponsor to select team members.
 The committee must be led by the club president for club-sponsored grants or the district governor for district-sponsored grants. - 7) All grants must be carried out within the proposed timeline. - B. Team Composition and Criteria - 1) Each team shall consist of highly qualified professionals and a team leader.
 It is preferred that the team leader be a Rotarian.
 However, a non-Rotarian may serve as team leader if the advantage of such person serving as team leader is established in the grant application. - 2) A vocational training team must be composed of an experienced team leader and a minimum of two members.
-There is no limit to the total number of team members.

-- Applicants must demonstrate expertise/experience in a specific area of focus and preferably be currently employed in a recognized business or profession related to the area of focus. - 4) All applicants must meet medical requirements ensuring that they can fully participate in international travel and activities during their vocational training grant. - 5) Relatives of a team member may also be members on the same team if they meet all eligibility and area of focus requirements. - 6) Team members are strongly encouraged to travel to and from their training as a group, but staggered travel is permissible if it best serves the humanitarian goals of the grant.
+There is no limit to the total number of team members. - 3) Applicants must demonstrate expertise/experience in a specific area of focus and preferably be currently employed in a recognized business or profession related to the area of focus. - 4) All applicants must meet medical requirements ensuring that they can fully participate in international travel and activities during their vocational training grant.